Suppressors are one of the biggest game-changers to hit shooting.

 The first layer consists of a spongy fiberglass thermal barrier, followed by a Kevlar/Nomex outer sleeve.
 The interior barrier is rated for 2,000 degrees Fahrenheit, while outer Nomex is rated for up to 1,000 degrees.

-There are three color options in a variety of sizes, including custom orders.
+There are a few color options in a variety of sizes, including custom orders.

 Installation was pretty easy to understand.
-First, you stretch the fiberglass barrier over your suppressor, then slide the Nomex outer sleeve over it.
+Stretch the fiberglass barrier over your suppressor, then slide the Nomex outer sleeve over it.
 The final step is cinching the cording down tightly.

 Prices accurate at time of writing